 Please note that when the membership of a Committee changes, it is necessary to elect a Chair (if not the Mayor) and, if considered necessary, a Deputy Chair, to be held at the first meeting of the Committee following the appointment of delegates.

-Council Committee Charters currently provide that at least one Councillor must be present for a quorum and the Chair of each Committee should be a Councillor.
+Council Committee Charters with the exception of the Internal Audit Committee, currently provide that at least one Councillor must be present for a quorum and the Chair of each Committee should be a Councillor.